jaspreetsc30/ebankingportal/README.md

 * Docker Desktop
 * IntelliJ (Optional)

-[IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/#section=windows) is optional to install but highly recommended due to its extension of JDK,Maven bundle plug ins
+[IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/#section=windows) is optional to install but highly recommended.

 ### 1. Spinning up Docker container
 Kafka is required to run this project, therefore official docker images of kafka zookeeper and topics are specified in the [docker-compose.yaml](docker-compose.yaml) file of the repository.